lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/allatoms.rst

     PEG molecule streched in water.

+..  container:: justify

    The evolution of the end-to-end distance over time show the PEG adjusting to the external forcing:

 .. figure:: ../figures/allatoms/distance-dark.png
     :alt: plot of the end-to-end distance versus time